-The following outlines the regulations that License-Exempt School-Age programs must comply with in order to maintain a history of compliance.
+The following outlines the regulations that License Exempt School-Age programs must comply with in order to maintain a history of compliance.
 These are a part of meeting History of Compliance.
 They are listed on the Health & Safety Inspection Checklist and will be checked at enrollment and at each annual visit.
-Note: Some items such as background checks and qualified staff are also eligibility criteria, and if not maintained are considered as also not meeting history of compliance.
+Note: Some items such as background checks and CPR/FA are also eligibility criteria, and if not maintained are considered as also not meeting history of compliance because they could impact the safety of the children.